MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch-Beta.md

 ![Linux in File Explorer](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/2/2020/04/a115bf3a1a66ef9a9a76190839835e4c.png "Pointing out the Linux entry in the File Explorer navigation pane.")

-We’ve had the ability to access your Linux files since Windows 1903, but now you can easily get to them from your left-hand navigation pane in File Explorer.
+[We’ve had the ability to access your Linux files since Windows 10 version 1903](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/), but now you can easily get to them from your left-hand navigation pane in File Explorer.
 Selecting the Linux icon will show you a view of all your distros, and selecting those will place you in the Linux root file system for that distro.

 ![Linux in File Explorer](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/2/2020/04/834929eb91b182277df7061b7ce9333a.jpg "Showing the folders under the Linux section in File Explorer.")